JarryShaw/MacDaily/doc/reinstall.rst

     -V, --version         show program's version number and exit

     specification arguments:
+    -s PREFIX, --startswith PREFIX
+                          reinstall procedure starts from such binary, sort in initial alphabets
+    -e SUFFIX, --endswith SUFFIX
+                          reinstall procedure ends after such binary, sort in initial alphabets
     -f, --force           reinstall even if the Cask does not appear to be present
+    -t, --no_quarantine   prevent Gatekeeper from enforcing its security restrictions on the Cask
     -p CASK [CASK ...], --packages CASK [CASK ...] name of Caskroom binaries to reinstall

     general arguments:
     -a, --all             reinstall all Caskroom binaries installed through Homebrew
     -q, --quiet           run in quiet mode, with no output information -v, --verbose         run in verbose mode, with detailed output information -y, --yes             yes for all selections